Let's start with a riddle. In the verse below, can you tell me what "IT" is?

 "Sometimes it praises our Lord and Father, and sometimes it breaks out into curses against those who have been made in the image of God."

 This is actually a riddle from the Bible, the book of James, chapter 3 verse 9.
 However, the answer to the riddle is in the verses just before and after this one so that we need to read the entire text which is written below:

 James 3:7-10 "People can tame all kinds of animals and birds and reptiles and fish, but no one can tame the tongue.
 It is an uncontrollable evil, full of deadly poison.
 Sometimes it praises our Lord and Father, and sometimes it breaks out into curses against those who have been made in the image of God.
 And so blessing and cursing come pouring out of the same mouth."

-After reading the text, have you figured out: "What sometimes praises our Lord and Father, and sometimes curses those who have been made in the image of God?"
+After reading the text, have you figured out that it is our tongue which sometimes praises our Lord and sometimes curses those who have been made in His image?

 Now I know that this is an easy question, but when we meet people for the first time, what will we most likely use to introduce ourselves to each other?